Fang language

-Fang (/ˈfɒŋ/) also known as Gabonese or Equatoguinean is a Central African language spoken by around one million people, most of them in Equatorial Guinea, and northern Gabon, where it is the dominant Bantu language; Fang is also spoken in southern Cameroon, the Republic of the Congo, and small fractions of the islands of São Tomé and Príncipe.
+Fang (/ˈfɒŋ/) is a Central African language spoken by around one million people, most of them in Equatorial Guinea and northern Gabon, where it is the dominant Bantu language; Fang is also spoken in southern Cameroon, the Republic of the Congo, and small fractions of the islands of São Tomé and Príncipe.
 It is related to the Bulu and Ewondo languages of southern Cameroon.

-Under President Macías Nguema, Fang was the official language of Equatorial Guinea, although in 1982, the Third Constitution once again replaced it with Spanish.
-Since then, each version of the Constitution has recognized Fang and other languages indigenous to the country as integral to the national culture, despite these languages not having official status.
+Between 1970 and 1979, Fang replaced Spanish as the main language of the administration of Equatorial Guinea under the government of Macías Nguema, although it never became official and was imposed during his term, as an attempt to "Africanize" the country.

 There are many different variants of Fang in northern Gabon and southern Cameroon.
 Maho (2009) lists Southwest Fang as a distinct language.
-The other dialects are Ntumu, Okak, Mekê, Atsi (Batsi), Nzaman and Mveny(Mvaïe).
+The other dialects are Ntumu, Okak, Mekê, Atsi (Batsi), Nzaman and Mveny (Mvaïe).

 Distribution

-According to ALCAM (2012), Fang is mainly spoken in northern Gabon and also in Equatorial Guinea.
+According to ALCAM (2012), Fang is mainly spoken in northern Gabon and also Equatorial Guinea.
 Dialects include Ntumu, Mvany, and Okak.
 In Cameroon, Fang is spoken in the southern half of Dja-et-Lobo department (Southern Region) south of Djoum.
 It is also spoken in the southeast of Mvila department: south of Mvangan, plus small isolated parts of Océan department between Lolodorf and Kribi where the Okak dialect is spoken.
 The other dialects, Mvany and Ntumu, are spoken in Vallée-du-Ntem department.

 Corpus and lexicology

-Despite Fang's lack of any well-defined literary corpus, it is of note that linguists have, in the past, made attempts to compile dictionaries and lexicons for the Fang language.
-The two most notable ones to be proposed or fully compiled were made by Maillard (2007) (Note: Ella, Edgar Maillard (2007-03).
+Despite Fang's lack of any well-defined literary corpus, linguists have attempted to compile dictionaries and lexicons for it.
+The two most notable projects were by Maillard (2007) (Note: Ella, Edgar Maillard (2007-03).
 A Theoretical Model For a Fang-French-English Specialized Multi-Volume School Dictionary.) and Bibang (2014).
 Neither created a direct Fang-English dictionary, but opted instead to separate the two languages via third European languages (French and Spanish, respectively) as a bridge for various loanwords.

 The translation efforts to English have been done through Romance languages: specifically, Spanish and French.
-The latter of the two languages would likely have had the most impact on the language, given the occupation of Gabon by the French during the existence of French Equatorial Africa (itself part of French West Africa), which lasted 75 years from 1885 to 1960.
-To a lesser extent, in São Tomé and Príncipe, Portuguese also likely has influenced the dialects of Fang present there, due to the country being occupied by Portugal for most of the islands' history of habitation.
+French would likely have had the most impact on the language, given the occupation of Gabon by the French during the existence of French Equatorial Africa (itself part of French West Africa), which lasted 75 years from 1885 to 1960.
+To a lesser extent, in São Tomé and Príncipe, Portuguese also likely influenced the dialects of Fang, as it was ruled by Portugal for most of its history.